WELCOME TO OUR CAPS CRUSADE

 The CAPS CRUSADE is moving to a new phase where primary schools or clubs can become a collection point for caps.
 If you are a Primary School or club associated with primary school aged children, you may be elligbile to join the CAPS CRUSADE CLUB.
 See more details below.

-Whether you are returning your caps to a CCC member or an elligble container collection point, your caps will need to be sorted as per our below guidelines.
+When returning your caps to a CCC member, your caps will need to be sorted as per our below guidelines.
 If returning to a CCC member, they will have a designated collection point.
 Please make things easy for them and sort them into colors.
-If returning to a collection depot, please ensure they are clean, sorted into colors and then boxed up so as not to be mixed up with dirty caps from the centers.

 The benefit of donating your caps to a CCC member is that for every 10kg of caps provided, cleaned and sorted to Ocean Crusaders, we will return a brick to the club member to create park benches, bike shelters, garden surrounds or whatever they can create.
 Bricks are created in all sorts of colors and through the system we are developing, schools will earn credits which will get them standard brick colors initially, however as they collect more caps they will get to choose from the color range with the ultimate bricks being the silver and gold bricks.

 Each brick uses 1.5 – 2.0kg of caps with the excess caps being used to create additional bricks, beams and sheets which can be purchased to help fund the program.